 If you need one, you’ll want to know how many other people like you will be on campus.
 Also, is there an affinity group for low-income students?

-If you won’t need one, this is a proxy for a school’s commitment to people who have the fewest financial resources.
+If you won’t need one, this is a proxy for a school’s commitment to people with the fewest financial resources.
 Check out this list of schools with the lowest percentage of students who get a Pell, compiled by the journalist James Murphy for a group called Education Reform Now.
 Many are pretty rich.
 Something is not right here.

 Living the College Life

-12) Do you let new students pair off in the admitted students Facebook group and become roommates their first year, or do you assign roommates institutionally?
+12) Do you let new students pair off in the admitted students’ Facebook group and become roommates their first year, or do you assign roommates institutionally?